 While with our litigators, our articling students learn the art of oral and written advocacy and are introduced to strategic considerations relating to the litigation process.
 Students become involved in the gamut of the litigation process, from briefing the law, to drafting pleadings, to assisting in the conduct of questionings and trial.
 Our students also gain valuable experience by appearing in court on contested and non-contested motions and conducting trials in provincial court.

 All of our firm’s administrative resources are available to our articling students as necessary.

 Our firm law library is administered by a professional law librarian and experienced library professionals, who provide reference assistance to our students and lawyers across Canada.
 Online research is, of course, available and all of our students are trained in using and searching computer databases, including Lexis Advance and WestlawNext.

 The professional development of our students is a priority.
 Our national Director of Student Programs coordinates a series of seminars for our articling students designed to provide instruction and guidance on other practice-related topics, such as conflicts of interest, the business of law, professional civility and courtesy, risk management, and effective client communication.
 We also discuss topics such as advocacy, solicitors’ opinions, trial preparation, commercial closings, and drafting pleadings.
 Our students are also welcome and encouraged to attend other firm-wide professional development seminars and presentations.

 Evaluation and Feedback

-We feel that providing effective, constructive feedback to our articled students is essential.
+We feel that providing effective, constructive feedback to our articling students is essential.
 We obtain formal evaluation feedback from the lawyers for whom our students have worked, and we share the relevant feedback with each student.
 We also encourage our lawyers to provide informal feedback to our students about their work product and performance.

 Compensation and Benefits

-We have hired all of our articled students for 2016-2017, and we are not currently accepting articling applications for 2017-2018.
+We have hired all of our articled students for 2021-2022, and are not considering further applications at this time.